LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

     });
     ```

-4. Create a folder named `views`, and inside, create the various `ejs` files inside.
+4. Create a folder named `views`, and inside, create the various `ejs` files.

     > When the server is rendering an ejs file, it checks in the views folder for the file.
 So, this name is not optional.